techidaily/site-win11-tips/source/_posts/navigate-through-windows-boot-up-a-guide-to-startup-service-management.md

 ### Service Startup Types

  There are two main types of startup types for services.
 Automatic indicates that the service starts up on its own when Windows starts.
 Manual, on the other hand, means that another program triggers this service to start.
-Some services, such as the[Windows Installer Service, can be enabled or disabled](https://www.makeuseof.com/enable-disable-windows-installer-service-windows/) as needed.
+Some services, such as the [Windows Installer Service, can be enabled or disabled](https://www.makeuseof.com/enable-disable-windows-installer-service-windows/) as needed.

  Aside from Manual and Automatic, you may also see the words**Delayed Start** or**Trigger Start** in parentheses after the type.
 These modifiers indicate further info about the start type, however, for the purposes of deactivating startup services, they can be ignored.